bennyLCK/tp/docs/UserGuide.md

 ### [3.2.9.
 Sorting Articles by Date : `sort -a d/`](#32-managing-articles)

-Sorts articles in PressPlanner's database in descending order by their date and time.
+Sort articles in PressPlanner's database in descending order by their date and time.

 Format: `sort -a d/`